Writing bitcoin wallets in Rust is easy with

 prefixes used by the various chains.
 It took me a bit of digging around to find

-these but eventually I found src/chainparams.cpp
+these but eventually I found src/chainparams.cpp and came up with this table:

 | Type | BTC mainnet | BTC testnet | DOGE mainnet | DOGE testnet | LTC mainnet | LTC testnet |